CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

 TL;DR A strong-acid mineral remover for **painted surfaces only**.
-The SDS carries a DANGER signal word (H314 skin corrosion, H318 serious eye damage) — gloves and chemical-splash eye protection are required by the SDS chemistry.
-Community data is thin (52 reviews, OOS at scoring), so baked-on performance is provisional.
+The SDS carries a DANGER signal word (H314 skin corrosion, H318 serious eye damage) · gloves and chemical-splash eye protection are required by the SDS chemistry.
+Community data is still thin, and it was out of stock at scoring, so baked-on performance is provisional.
 Do not use on glass.

 Spotless 2.0 is a ready-to-use trigger spray at pH 2 that breaks down bonded mineral deposits on painted panels, wheels, emblems, and plastics.
-Spray, dwell one to five minutes, wipe or rinse — no dilution needed.
+Spray, dwell one to five minutes, wipe or rinse · no dilution needed.
 According to the manufacturer it is compatible with CQUARTZ ceramic coatings, but that claim has not been independently corroborated by community sources as of this scoring date.
-With 52 reviews and OOS status at time of scoring, efficacy is provisional.
+With a still-modest owner review base and OOS status at time of scoring, efficacy is provisional.

 The date on the bottle is the production date ('Pr' or 'PD') in Day/Month/Year format.
 For example, 01/10/2024 means October 1, 2024.
 It is not an expiration date.